dribnet/perceptionengines/README.md

 There is a separate scoring system currently based on keras pre-trained ImageNet Challenge models.

 If you have an image, response graphs can be generated showing topN responses.
-For example:
+By default a stock set of 6 ImageNet models will be used, and the output file will be graph_foo.

 ```bash
 python score_images.py \